jenosys/workflow-run-checkout-action/README.md

-# Workflow run cleanup action
+# Workflow run checkout action

-This action cleans up previously running instances of a workflow on the same branch.
+This action checks out previously running instances of a workflow on the same branch.
 This accomplishes the task of automatically cancelling CI runs on pushes to the same branch, which is a common feature in most CI systems but currently not possible with